a-bird-of-paradise/APM/chapter-20/README.md

 This is a cunning algo to do it:

- * tune a model
+ * tune a model on the training set
- * create fake samplse from the training space by sampling from it, smearing predictors everywhere
+ * create fake samples from the training space by sampling from it, smearing predictors everywhere
  * tune another model, this time on actual vs fake training data
  * apply this second model to the original test set and look at the probabilities for being in real data